jcwilk/bueller/README.markdown

 ### Releasing to RubyForge

-Jeweler can also handle releasing to [RubyForge](http://rubyforge.org).
-There are a few steps you need to do before doing any RubyForge releases with Jeweler:
+Bueller can also handle releasing to [RubyForge](http://rubyforge.org).
+There are a few steps you need to do before doing any RubyForge releases with Bueller:

  * [Create an account on RubyForge](http://rubyforge.org/account/register.php)
  * Request a project on RubyForge.